-This article is all about making sure your FinancialForce implementation evolves as your business grows.
-A FinancialForce Health check is the perfect way to ensure FinancialForce is working for you.
+This article is all about making sure your Certinia (formerly FinancialForce) implementation evolves as your business grows.
+A Certinia Health check is the perfect way to ensure Certinia is working for you.

 It’s important to review your company’s organizational structure and processes when your business goes through big changes.
 These big changes can be things such as acquiring a business, launching a new product line, or emerging into a new market.

 After a big change, it’s equally important to update your systems.
 Your systems should be configured to support your growing business.

 However, sometimes it’s more than adding a new product to your price book or line of business to a field’s picklist.
 Sometimes it involves looking at your processes end to end for your CRM, Financial, and Accountings systems (like Salesforce and Certinia).
 Sometimes your systems need a health check — just to make sure everything works as it should.

 Keep reading and learn how to get started complete with a real example about a Certinia (formerly FinancialForce) health check.

 When everything is working well and your business is growing, it may seem like your system doesn’t need a check.
 So let’s introduce a few cases that may require a Certinia (formerly FinancialForce) health check.
 We’re often contacted by companies who already have Certinia and are looking for support with their current solution.
 Usually, companies fall into one of these three categories:

 - Acquisition/Business Change: They have recently acquired a new company, merge with another or their business has expanded or changed